Department of Basic Education Matric results

 Re-issue or replacement of a matric certificate (or change of particulars).
 The SA government gives guidelines on applying for the re-issue or replacement of a matric certificate on their website including reasons for re-issue, documentation required, costs involved andf the procedure to follow.

-An exciting development that is currently in draft form is the National Senior Certificate for Adults (NASCA).
+An exciting development is known as the Amended Senior Certificate (ASC).

-More information can be found on the Umalusi website.
+More information can be found on the Basic Education website.

 Department of Education - Matric Forms